matthew-brett/eef-pre-pilot/_sources/brexit_proportions_solution.rst.txt

     >>> leave_or_remain()
     0

-In :doc:`number_of_girls`, a single trial was four children.
+In :doc:`three_girls`, a single trial was four children.
 In our case, a single trial is 1315 Leave or Remain voters drawn at random.
 We calculate the statistic for each trial: